 If your vehicle is equipped with a Diesel engine, it has a unique cluster, refer to Starting the engine in your 6.0 and 6.4 Liter Power Stroke Direct Injection Turbo Diesel Owner's Guide Supplement.

-Note: Some Warning Lights are reconfigurable telltale (RTT) indicator lights and will illuminate in the message center display and function the same as the warning light.
+Vehicles with optional message center: Warning lights called out as RTT are reconfigurable telltale (RTT) indicator lights will illuminate in the optional message center.